kanehuang233/LJP-for-Herwig-and-Pythia/README.md

 - **`/process_to_json.c/`: converts a ROOT file into a JSON file that is later used for plotting, selection on particle pid, jet momentum, and other identities can be made here
 - **`/testing_json.c/`: Printing out more information to see if the selection was working (a code for testing)

+### `/LJP/`: Contain potentially useful code for setting up a workflow, which I did not use
 The following were used to generate a pythia sample from given card, I only used execute.sh, but others can be modified to process multiple cards at once, or one can totally run pythia indenpendently and ignore these.
 - **`/macro_launch/execute.py`**: generate a ROOT file based on a given card
 - **`/macro_launch/card_generator.sh`**: Generates Pythia configuration cards from a list of input parameters.